PracticalParticle/Sandblox/public/docs/security-measures-compliance.md

 ## Overview

-This guide outlines the essential security measures and compliance standards that OpenBlox implementations should adhere to, ensuring robust protection against threats and regulatory compliance.
+This guide outlines the essential security measures and compliance standards that SandBlox implementations should adhere to, ensuring robust protection against threats and regulatory compliance.

 ```mermaid
 graph TD